thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/RuleProcessorCommonLib.sol/library.RuleProcessorCommonLib.md

 ## Functions
 ### validateTimestamp

-*validate a user entered timestamp to ensure that it is valid.
+*Validate a user entered timestamp to ensure that it is valid.
 Validity depends on it being greater than UNIX epoch and not more than 1 year into the future.
 It reverts with custom error if invalid*

 ```solidity